garniergere/gMetapop/4-Format.Examples/0-readme-Format-Examples.md

 testmap2.txt: genetic map which can be loaded with the Load Map option of the Genome Tab

+test9_initial_geno_format_notes.txt is a simple example of a genotype data file (same format for output and input files)

 **Many examples of format for other types of input and output files are also provided in the <A HREF="https://github.com/gMetapop/gMetapop/tree/master/5-Tutorials"> 5-Tutorials</A> folder.**